-- Then your teacher or other professional will need to submit an online Teacher Nomination Form.
+- Then your teacher or other professional will need to submit an Student Nomination.
 The nominated student will then receive an email with link to the online application.

 - The online application form and all required supplemental materials must be submitted by the application due date (below).

 - Students must be nominated by a science teacher, guidance counselor or other professional to apply to this program.

 - The nominator must be able to speak to the student’s abilities in, and passion for, science.

 - A completed online Nomination must be received prior to any student application activity.